Permanent importation of medical equipment

 How to apply for relief

 The health authority, hospital or medical research institution should apply for approval to the Authorisations and Reliefs Unit before importing the goods.
-If Revenue is satisfied that your application is in order, we will send you a letter of authorisation containing a unique reference number.
+If your application is in order, Revenue will send you a letter of authorisation containing a unique reference number.

 Procedure at importation